 MDPP services are paid for through a performance-based payment methodology (see table below) that is updated annually for inflation.
 The following table details the CMS CY 2022 Payment Rates and the maximum reimbursement available per beneficiary:

 - A maximum of $705 per beneficiary will be paid for the set of MDPP services

 - MDPP payments will not be risk-adjusted for social risk factors or geography

 A one-time bridge payment of $27 is available for the first MDPP core session, core maintenance session, or ongoing maintenance session provided to a beneficiary during months 1–24 when a beneficiary has previously received his/her first core session from a different MDPP supplier.

 Medical Loss Ratio

 The National DPP lifestyle change program can be counted in the numerator of the Medical Loss Ratio (MLR) in most cases.

 The Medical Loss Ratio is the percentage of an insurer’s premium dollars that is spent on medical care and quality improvement activities (e.g., chronic disease management, wellness programs, etc.).
 For example, if an insurer spends 85 cents of every premium dollar on medical care and quality improvement activities, its MLR is 85%.
-It is anticipated that the National DPP lifestyle change program can be accounted for in the medical care and quality improvement activity component of that calculation.
+In most cases, the National DPP lifestyle change program should be able to be counted in the medical care or quality improvement activity component of that calculation.